 By all accounts, Office 365 is a huge success for Microsoft and its customers.
 In the quarter that ended June 30, 2015, Microsoft’s commercial cloud revenue grew 88% to an annual run rate of over $8 billion.
-Skyhigh analyzed the cloud usage of our 21 million users and found that an impressive 87.3% of organizations have at least 100 active Office 365 users.
+Skyhigh analyzed the cloud usage of our 21 million users, across over 600 enterprises that use Skyhigh CASB, and found that an impressive 87.3% of organizations have at least 100 active Office 365 users.
 When asked to identify the benefits of Office 365, IT leaders frequently mention its cost advantages and ability to improve the productivity of an increasingly mobile workforce.
 Skyhigh’s own analysis of how enterprises use Office 365 has uncovered several additional benefits and a few areas of caution.

 With the release of Windows 10, we thought this was the perfect time to take a look at how Office 365 is changing how companies work.
 Windows 10 will offer deeper integration with OneDrive and the new Universal Office apps for Windows 10 (the new version of Office that supports desktop, tablet, and mobile devices), will require an Office 365 subscription.
 We expect that this requirement will lead many companies to accelerate their Office 365 migrations.
 Today, as you’ll see below, most Office 365 customers have taken a staged approach to migration.
 Most of them are running a hybrid of on-premise versions of Microsoft applications for most employees, while they migrate users to the cloud versions incrementally.